gabrieleiannetti/tools_sysadmin_and_softdev/README.md

 ## Motivation

-This guide is designed to give a short and practical introduction to software programming for our trainees.
+This guide is designed to give a short and practical introduction to support my teaching leasons at the institue.

 ## Table of Contens